DerGuru/The-Resonant/New Chapters/Part1/P1-17_Between_Storm_and_Step.md

 Finally, Lina said, "So.
 Where do we start?"

-Jason pulled out his phone—carefully, aware it might be compromised—and showed them a screenshot he'd taken from the archives.
+Jason pulled out his phone - carefully, aware it might be compromised - and showed them a screenshot he'd taken from the archives.
 "We start with Elyra Voss.
 She's connected to all of this.
 RAE was released during her ritual.
 If anyone understands what RAE is and how to help her stabilize, it's Elyra."

 "And where is she?"